Skip to main content

 Your Have To Act Quickly

-- Your license will automatically be suspended, without a hearing, on the 41st day after your arrest if you do not request a hearing within 15 days after your arrest.
+1. Your license will automatically be suspended, without a hearing, on the 41st day after your arrest if you do not request a hearing within 15 days after your arrest.

-- Only an experienced DWI attorney can request a hearing to save your license.
+2. Only an experienced DWI attorney can request a hearing to save your license.

-- A DWI Defense Attorney get your penalties reduced or dismissed
+3. A DWI Defense Attorney get your penalties reduced or dismissed

-- Fines may cost well over $10,000 unless your DWI defense Lawyer can reduce the charges
+4. Fines may cost well over $10,000 unless your DWI defense Lawyer can reduce the charges

-- There will be mandatory jail time unless a DWI attorney fights the charges.
+5. There will be mandatory jail time unless a DWI attorney fights the charges.

-Call the Arlington DWI Lawyers Today at The Coffey Firm
+Call the Arlington DWI Lawyers Today!

 Have you been arrested and charged with a DWI in Arlington, Texas or the surrounding Dallas – Fort Worth area?
 The state of Texas takes the crime of driving while intoxicated very seriously and, as a result, has instituted some of the most severe penalties in the nation.
-If you were arrested in Arlington or Tarrant County for allegedly driving drunk, you need the best DWI lawyer on your side.
+If you were arrested in Arlington or Tarrant County for allegedly driving drunk, you need the best DWI lawyers on your side.

 Why Choose Us?